5555523/CS212-Assignment-01/README.md

 - Borrowing books: Users can borrow books by specifying their user ID and the title of the book they want to borrow.
 - Returning books: Users can return borrowed books by specifying their user ID and the title of the book they want to return.
 - Searching for books: Users can search for books by title, author, or user ID to find specific books or users in the library.
+- Data Persistence: Data (books and users) is stored in text files ('books.txt' and 'users.txt') for persistence between program runs.
+- Error Handling: Proper error handling is implemented throughout the application to handle invalid inputs and file operations.

 ## Contributors
 - [Hareem Fatima](https://github.com/5555523)